 You can use the Recycle for Wales website to find your nearest household waste recycling centre and whether your waste is accepted.
 You can also check on your Local Authority’s website.

-Recycle for Wales also have a handy tool that helps you to find information on what can be recycled - Can I recycle it?
+Recycle for Wales also have a handy tool that helps you to find information on what can be recycled and where.

-Most local authorities will also collect large, bulky items from your home for a small fee.
+Many local authorities can collect large, bulky items from your home for a small fee.
 Contact your local authority for more information.